Skyscanner/backpack/UNRELEASED.md

 > Place your changes below this line.

-**Fixed:**
- - bpk-svgs:
-   - Fixed the price-tag and social-distancing icons for iOS.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).